 Nuts-and-bolts wise, each tank has two stats: the gun and armour.
 On top of that,some have special attributes, such as being “fast”, having a “slow turret”, or being a tank destroyer.

 One strange omission is anything denoting tanks with two-man or one-man turrets.
-Given that a large part of the game is about how the crew within a tank operate together in action it seems strange that the single biggest lesson learned during combat in WW2 about crew co-ordination hasn’t made it into the game.
+Given that a large part of the game is about how the crew within a tank work together in action it seems strange that the single biggest lesson learned during combat in WW2 about crew co-ordination hasn’t made it into the game.
 The existing mechanics could easily model it with a few simple additional rules: all the parts are there to make it happen.
 It’s a little baffling that it’s not in there.
 It must have been considered during playtesting and I can’t see any good reason to leave it out.
 I for one would be very, very tempted to house rule it when playing early war scenarios where it’s going to be important and add a lot of fun flavour to the game.
 I really think they’ve missed an opportunity to model an important historical factor in a way that few other wargames have really been able to do. [/rant]

 Command and Control